Autism Awareness Month

 April 18 History

-1775 - Paul Revere's Ride took place.
+1775 – Paul Revere’s Ride took place.
 He probably said, “The Regulars are coming out,” rather subtly since there were British Troops everywhere.

-1902 – Quetzaltenango, the second largest city of Guatemala, was destroyed by an earthquake.
+1902 – Quetzaltenango, the second largest city in Guatemala, was destroyed by an earthquake.

 1909 – the Catholic Church beatified Joan of Arc, the first step toward sainthood.
-Pope Benedict XV canonized Joan on May 16,
+Pope Benedict XV canonized Joan on May 16, 1920.

 1924 – Simon & Schuster published the first crossword puzzle book.

-1930 - BBC reported there was no news, and then played out with piano
+1930 – BBC reported no news, then played out piano music.

 1983 – The Disney Channel began as a cable channel